blackbaud/sky-api-docs/content/support/changelog/constituent/index.md

 Monitor this page to keep up with the [Constituent API]({{ stache.config.portal_endpoints_constituent }}) latest changes and {{ stache.config.api_type_name }} service releases.

+## 2017-06-27

+### Changed

+ - We updated the concept of inactive addresses to be consistent across address endpoints and better aligned with the web interface.
+Now, addresses are only marked inactive if their `end_date` is in the past.

 ## 2017-05-17

 ### New